jamieberridge/024-4216COMP-Group21/README.txt

 If you chose one of our names you'll be met with a menu which will list that indiviuals trends that they have made.
 To select a trend simply enter the corresponding number to the trend you would like to do e.g. if you chose to view Jamie's trends you'll be met with:
-  (5) Effect of Internet Access on final grade
+  1 -- Effect of Internet Access on final grade
-  (6) Optimal Study Time by final grade
+  2 -- Optimal Study Time by final grade
-  (7) Effect on having a guardian of same sex on grades (8) Relationship between the parents education level and the students grades (9) How much does study time improve students on average?
+  3 -- Effect on having a guardian of same sex on grades 4 -- Relationship between the parents education level and the students grades 5 -- How much does study time improve students on average?
-  (10) Comparison between how a relationship affects grades of each gender So if you wanted to select "Effect on having a guardian of same sex on grades" you'd just type 7
+  6 -- Comparison between how a relationship affects grades of each gender Which trend would you like to see?
+So if you wanted to select "Effect on having a guardian of same sex on grades" you'd just type 3.

+Then after you're finished with the trend just close it down and you'll be redirected back to the main menu.